Mexican Quinoa Soup

 - Add the broth, quinoa, salsa, black beans, and tomatoes and bring the pot to a boil.
 Reduce the heat, cover the pot, and simmer for 15 minutes.6 cups beef bone broth, 1 cup quinoa, 1 cup salsa, 15-ounce can black beans, 15-ounce can diced fire-roasted tomatoes

 - Stir in the cheese, corn, cilantro, and lime juice.
 Once the corn is warm and the cheese has melted, taste and add more salt if needed.
-Serve the soup topped with any or all of the toppings.1 cup shredded cheddar cheese, 1 cup frozen corn, ½ cup chopped cilantro, 1 lime, pickled or fresh jalapeños, cheddar cheese, cilantro, sour cream
+Serve the soup topped with any or all of the toppings.1 cup shredded cheddar cheese, 1 cup frozen corn, ½ cup chopped cilantro, 1 lime, Pickled or fresh jalapeños, cheddar cheese, cilantro, sour cream

 Video